CommonAccord/Site-Org/Doc/ABA/ABA_Intercreditor_Form.01.md

 [OPTIONAL PROVISION]

-[(e)	First Lien Agent will promptly notify Second Lien Agent of the Discharge of First Lien Obligations.]
+3.1.5.sec=First Lien Agent will promptly notify Second Lien Agent of the Discharge of First Lien Obligations.

 [END OF OPTIONAL PROVISION]

 3.2.Ti=MANNER OF EXERCISE

-3.2.1.sec=A First Lien Claimholder may take any Enforcement Action
+3.2.1.0.sec=A First Lien Claimholder may take any Enforcement Action

 3.2.1.1.sec=in any manner in its sole discretion in compliance with applicable law,